 What has your career path been like after Lewis & Clark College?

 I started my career with the China-based Dacheng Law Offices.
 My path getting there was anything but straight.
 After my first year in law school I took advantage of a summer-study abroad program in Shanghai, China.
 This exposed me to the unique legal issues that arise when American firms do business in China and vice-versa.
 The convergence of two very different legal systems fascinated me and I made international law a priority from that time forward.
 During my third year at Lewis & Clark I had the opportunity to gain more exposure to international law by externing at DLA Piper in Melbourne, Australia.
 This was arranged through contacts that I had made during my summer in Shanghai and provided a completely different experience in international law, but one that was also very unique and challenging.
 After returning to the U.S. and finishing law school I moved to Los Angeles and pursued a career in international law.
-Dean Klonoff was kind enough to put me in touch with Dacheng, the U.S. office of which is headed by a Lewis and Clark alumnus.
+Former Dean Klonoff was kind enough to put me in touch with Dacheng, the U.S. office of which is headed by a Lewis and Clark alumnus.

 How did your Lewis & Clark Law School education prepare you for your career?

 Lewis & Clark prepared me to approach any legal challenge consistently and methodically, which has allowed me to be an effective advocate.
 The entire faculty at Lewis & Clark was incredibly supportive, both during and after law school.
 I would single out two people who went out of their way to help me succeed.
-The first is Professor George Foster, who not only served as my externship advisor (which involved flying all the way to Melbourne for a two day site visit) but also gave me invaluable guidance and contacts so that I could get my career started on the right track.
-The other is Dean Klonoff who went above and beyond to help me find my current position and has done so much for Lewis & Clark over the past years.
+The first is Professor Foster, who not only served as my externship advisor (which involved flying all the way to Melbourne for a two day site visit) but also gave me invaluable guidance and contacts so that I could get my career started on the right track.
+The other is former Dean Klonoff who went above and beyond to help me find my first law firm position and has done so much for Lewis & Clark over the past years.

 What was you foreign externship experience liked during your time at Lewis & Clark?